Breckenridge, Texas

-Former Texas State Representative Carl Isett of Lubbock (District 84) was born in Breckenridge in 1957.

-Dallas Cowboys legend Gerald M. "Jerry" Tubbs was an honor graduate student and played center at Breckenridge High School.
-He was part of two Texas state-championship football teams in 1951 and 1952.
-He played in three high-school all-star games, and was a unanimous Texas All-State selection in 1952.
-In 1971, Tubbs was inducted into the Texas High School Football Hall of Fame.

 History

 The town of Breckenridge originated in 1854 as Picketville, either named after the structure of its early homes or after rancher Bill Pickett, who lived in the area at the time.
 In 1876, Stephens County was established, and its territory included Picketville.
 The town was renamed "Breckenridge" after former U.S. Vice President and Confederate Army General John C. Breckinridge, though with an altered spelling.

 Breckenridge was a major oil producer in the early 1920s.
 The population jumped from around 1000 to 5000 in under five years.

 Briefly, it was the home of legendary figure of the Old West, John "Doc" Holliday.
 Breckenridge's boomtown era was well documented by the hundreds of photographs of pioneer photographer Basil Clemons.